umich-its-networking/git-training-pub/ex-branching-merging.md

  1 file changed, 1 insertion(+)
 ```

 Push the `add-greeting` branch to your `origin` remote.
-The `-u` flag tell git to "track" this remote branch for the current local branch.
-You only need to use this flag for the first push, you if you do a plain `git push` with this local branch in the future, git will know that you want to push to `add-greeting` on the `origin` remote.
+The `-u` flag tells git to "track" this remote branch for the current local branch.
+You only need to use this flag for the first push.
+If you do a plain `git push` with this local branch in the future, git will know that you want to push to `add-greeting` on the `origin` remote.

 ```terminal
 $ git push -u origin add-greeting